-- When to see the doctor - see a doctor straight away if you have any weakness in your lower legs, develop any bowel or bladder problems (such as incontinence) or numbness over your buttocks and anal region.
+- See a doctor straight away if you have any weakness in your lower legs, develop any bowel or bladder problems (such as incontinence) or numbness over your buttocks and anal region.

-- If you have chronic back pain (pain lasting 12 weeks or more) see a health professional for a proper assessment.
+- If you have pain lasting 12 weeks or more (chronic back pain) see your doctor or a physiotherapist for a thorough assessment.

-This is known as acute or short term back pain and usually lasts less than three months, after which normal function returns.
+Short term (acute) back pain often caused by simple muscle strains or spasms.
+It usually lasts less than 3 months, after which normal function returns.

-Chronic (long term) back pain tends to develop over time, lasts more than three months and can cause ongoing physical, mental and social disabilities.
+Long term (chronic) back pain tends to develop over time and last more than 3 months.
+It can cause ongoing physical, mental and social disabilities.

 When to see a health professional